qiboteam/qibo/doc/source/examples.rst

     for i in range(100):
         init_state = np.ones(4) / 2.0 + i
         c(init_state)

+Note that compiling is only supported when native tensorflow gates are used.
+These are much slower than the default gates which use custom operators.

 It is possible to print a summary of the circuit using ``circuit.summary()``.
 This will print basic information about the circuit, including its depth, the